The Intelligent REIT Investor: How to Build Wealth with Real Estate Investment Trusts

 Livermore was a master of identifying and capitalizing on market psychology.
 He often took contrarian positions when the masses were gripped by fear or euphoria.
 He famously made millions by shorting the market during the 1929 crash, recognizing the signs of excessive speculation and irrational exuberance.
 While Livermore primarily focused on stocks, his principles of contrarian investing and market timing can also be applied to REIT investing.

 More recently, successful REIT investors like John Buckingham, the Chief Investment Officer of Kovitz Investment Group, have employed fundamental analysis and technical indicators to identify attractive REIT opportunities.
-Buckingham has emphasized the importance of patience and discipline, as well as waiting for the right entry points based on valuation metrics and technical signals before initiating positions.
+Buckingham has emphasized the importance of patience and discipline and waiting for the right entry points based on valuation metrics and technical signals before initiating positions.

 Conclusion: The Intelligent REIT Investor: How to Build Wealth with Real Estate Investment Trusts